Shine Lawyers Main Logo

 If the speed limit is more than 80km/h, or more than 90km/h in Western Australia, you’re required to keep left except in special circumstances such as overtaking, turning right or making a U-turn.

-Tailgating is illegal and drivers must leave a sufficient amount of space between their own vehicle and the one in front of them so, if necessary they can stop in time to avoid colliding with the vehicle.
+Tailgating is illegal and drivers must leave enough space between their own vehicle and the one in front of them so, if necessary, they can stop in time to avoid colliding with the vehicle.

 Contact us

-If you’ve been injured in a motor vehicle accident – whether it involved a car, motorbikebicycle or any other kind of road transport vehicle, you may be eligible for compensation.
-Shine Lawyers has lawyers who are experts in motor vehicle accident law and work on a 'no win, no fee' basis.
+If you’ve been injured in a motor vehicle accident – whether it involved a car driving too slowly or speeding, or it involved a motorbike, bicycle or any other kind of road transport vehicle – you may be eligible for compensation.
+Contact us today to arrange an obligation free appointment with one of our lawyers who are experts in motor vehicle accident law and work on a No Win, No Fee* basis.

 Back to Resources